Long-Lasting Building Systems that Meet and Exceed Your Client’s Expectations

 The free span design of engineered fabric buildings from Alaska Structures provide an unobstructed interior space and maximize use of interior floor space.
-More than just “tents” that provide temporary cover, engineered fabric structures are an ideal building solution for short-term, semi-permanent, and even permanent applications.
+More than just “tents” that provide temporary cover, fabric structures are an ideal building solution for short-term, semi-permanent, and even permanent applications.

-One of the biggest misconceptions regarding the advantages of tension fabrics is that the fabric-covered structure isn't durable and will not hold up to adverse weather conditions or prolonged use in extreme hot or cold climates.
-Innovations in material technology and manufacturing capabilities have resulted in tensioned fabric membranes that are engineered to meet the demands of all climates and endure decades of use.
+One of the biggest misconceptions regarding the advantages of tension fabrics is that the fabric-covered structure isn’t durable and will not hold up to adverse weather conditions or prolonged use in extreme hot or cold climates.
+Innovations in material technology and manufacturing capabilities have resulted in tensioned polyvinyl membranes that are engineered to meet the demands of all climates and endure decades of use.

 In the mid-‘70s, Alaska Structures was the first company to successfully develop fabric structures that were engineered to meet building codes and withstand the harsh Alaskan North Slope environment.
 With an annual snowfall of 46.2 inches, temperatures consistently below freezing, and wind gusts up to 90 mph, buildings need to be engineered and specifically designed to meet the demanding environmental conditions.
 While others failed to withstand the high winds and heavy snow loads, only Alaska Structures building systems proved capable of facing the functional and environmental challenges of the North Slope.